 A more recent demand side risk is associated with Russia's invasion of the Ukraine.
 Currently, 18% of the 439 operating nuclear reactors globally were made in Russia.
 This has implications for care and maintenance as component parts need to be sourced from the OEM.
 In something as high risk as nuclear technology, trying to design and manufacture component parts from alternative sources to the OEM is highly dangerous.
 Should these reactors be unable to source component parts from Russia due to embargoes/sanctions, then they run the risk of closure.
 The market for Russian sourced component parts is estimated to be ~\$4.3bn annually, not an insignificant source of capital for Putin's war machine.

-OCEAN WALL URANIUM TRACKER
+OCEAN WALL URANIUM INDEX

-We have developed a proprietary live uranium tracker encompassing all uranium related equities and ETFs to analyse broad trends within the theme:
+We have developed a proprietary live uranium tracker encompassing all uranium related equities to analyse broad trends within the theme - this can be found on Bloomberg under the ticker .OWL.U U Index